cirosantilli/linux-cheat/desktop/index.md

 Data format used on many different XDG specs.

-The fieds it can contain are left for each spec: this only specifies syntax.
+The fields it can contain are left for each spec: this only specifies syntax.
 Analogy: this is `xml`, not `html`.

 Specs: <http://standards.freedesktop.org/desktop-entry-spec/latest/>